cdo03c/Tidy_Data/README.md

 Version 1.0
 =========

+To run, download the script, load it into R, and type run_analysis().
+The script will do the rest.

 This repository contains a R Script, final data set, code book, and README for the Getting and Cleaning Data course project through Coursera and Johns Hopkins University.